rclone/rclone/docs/content/docs.md

 The default is `0`.
 Use `0` to disable.

+### --server-side-across-configs ###

+Allow server-side operations (e.g. copy or move) to work across different configurations.

+This can be useful if you wish to do a server-side copy or move between two remotes which use the same backend but are configured differently.

+Note that this isn't enabled by default because it isn't easy for rclone to tell if it will work between any two configurations.

 ### --size-only ###

 Normally rclone will look at modification time and size of files to